g-r-3-y/fedora-macbook-pro-2019-16/README.md

 ## 1. 🗑️ Installation Quirks: Sanitizing EFI and GRUB (Via Fedora Live ISO)

 If there was previously installed different flavour of Linux (Mint for example), the residual EFI boot entries (e.g., leftover `ubuntu` directories) may conflict with Fedora installation.
 To ensure a clean boot, we'll use the Fedora Live environment to manage the EFI System Partition (ESP) and the UEFI firmware entries.
+Warning!
+The following will remove EFI boot records for the previous Linux installation.

 ### 1.1.
 Boot into Fedora Live Environment